-You can order an HC1 form online or download it (PDF, 218kb).
+You can order an HC1 form online or download it (PDF, 451kb).
 It may also be available from your local Jobcentre Plus office or NHS hospital.
-Your doctor, dentist or optician may also be able to give you one.
+A doctor, dentist or optician may also be able to give you one.

 If you need help making your claim or have questions about the LIS, call 0300 330 1343 to speak to an adviser.
 They can also fill in the form for you and post it to you to sign and return it to them.

-Certificates are usually valid for between six months and five years, depending on your circumstances.
+Certificates are usually valid for between 6 months and 5 years, depending on your circumstances.

-You don't need to apply if you or your partner:
+You do not need to apply if you or your partner:

 - get Income Support